-Prisoner 16670 was tough as nails, immersed in God, and ready when the moment came
+Prisoner 16670 was tough, immersed in God, and ready when the moment came

 Saints are made, not born.
 Even more so martyrs.
-Maximilian Kolbe was so impressive a man that he may have been canonized even if he had not been martyred after that oh-so-brief, oh-so-intense, my-life-for-his exchange in the grim prison yard of Auschwitz.
+Maximilian Kolbe was so impressive a man that he may have been canonized even if that oh-so-brief, oh-so-intense, my-life-for-his exchange in the grim prison yard of Auschwitz had not led to his martyrdom.
 Baptized as Raimund, from a young age Kolbe felt the call to self-sacrificing holiness.
-When he was a boy of twelve, the Virgin Mary came to him in a vision and held out two crowns for him to choose from: one white for a life of purity, and one red so that he would become a martyr.
+When he was a boy of twelve, the Virgin Mary came to him in a vision and held out two crowns for him to choose from: one white for a life of purity, and one red for martyrdom.
 The pre-teen Maximilian responded to his Lady: “I choose both.”

-After two weeks of no food or water in a bunker, a guard injected carbolic acid into the arm of the indestructible Kolbe on August 14th.
-His body was cremated the next day and his ashes floated out of the smokestack over the gray wasteland of Auschwitz on August 15th, the Feast of the Assumption.
+After two weeks of no food or water in a bunker, a guard injected carbolic acid into the arm of the indestructible Kolbe on August 14.
+His body was cremated the next day.
+His ashes floated from the smokestack over the gray wasteland of Auschwitz on August 15, the Feast of the Assumption.
 He, a priest, became what he offered.
 Like Saint Polycarp of old, burned like bread at the stake, Kolbe’s life ended in a liturgical doxology where his own body became the bread of sacrifice.

-First class relics of Saint Maximilian exist only because he was considered a saint by his Franciscan barbers.
+First-class relics of Saint Maximilian exist only because his Franciscan barbers thought he was a saint.
 They saved hairs from his head and beard without his knowledge.
 The man whose life he saved, Francis Gajowniczek, lived for another fifty-three years, to the age of 93, dying in 1995.
-He was present in Rome when Pope Saint John Paul II canonized Saint Maximilian Kolbe in 1982.
+He was present in Rome when Pope Saint John Paul II, who lived just an hour from Auschwitz in 1941, canonized his fellow Pole Saint Maximilian Kolbe in 1982.

 Saint Maximilian Kolbe, you were prepared to be generous in your last moments by a long life of sacrifice, humility, and devotion.
 May we so prepare ourselves day in and day out, so that when a moment of heroic generosity presents itself, we will respond like you.